-I certify that I have completed all the above training for work in the Hildebrand BSL3 Laboratory.
-I have read the Safety Manual and understand that I am responsible for all the information therein.
+I certify that I have completed all the above training for work in the Hildebrand BSL3 information therein.
 I am also responsible for discussing and clearing with the director any new procedures that I plan to perform in the BSL3.